KxSystems/docs-v1/docs/cookbook/publish-subscribe.md

 <i class="fa fa-github"></i> [KxSystems/code.archive/kx/kdb+tick](https://github.com/KxSystems/code.archive/tree/master/kx/kdb%2Btick) contains functionality to allow processes to publish data and subscribe to it.
-A basic example of kdb+tick can be found <!--FIXME--> ==[here](Startingkdbplus/tick "wikilink")== however it is worth highlighting how the publish-and-subscribe code can be used by any process on a standalone basis.
+It is worth highlighting how the publish-and-subscribe code can be used by any process on a standalone basis.
 The pubsub functionality is supplied in the u.q script of kdb+tick.

 To give the ability to publish data to any process, a few things need to be done: